Weatherford International PLC (WFRD)

 ---|---|---|---|---|---|

-Overall, the decreasing trend in all three liquidity ratios suggests that Weatherford International plc may be facing challenges in maintaining sufficient liquidity to meet its short-term financial obligations.
-It is important for the company to closely monitor its liquidity position and take appropriate measures to ensure it remains financially stable.
+Overall, the decreasing trend in all three liquidity ratios raises concerns about Weatherford International PLC's short-term ability to meet its financial obligations.
+It indicates a potential need for the company to closely monitor and manage its liquidity position to ensure it can withstand any unexpected challenges in the future.

 Additional liquidity measure